USDepartmentofLabor/YammerDataDump/README.md

 Next, copy the whole Yammer from the webpage (with just CTRL+A and CTRL+C) and paste it into word (CTRL+V), to disable Yammers formatting, and then copy into a .txt file for interaction.

+Open up Visual Studios (or other VB.net software).

-Open up Excel, create a new macro - copy/paste the latest code from our VBcode file and run it.
+Copy/paste the latest code from our VBcode file and run it.

 Viola!
 In just a couple seconds, you have an organized data dump from Yammer.